En Español

 Efraín Vidal

-THe year 2009 proved to be a disastrous one for Puerto Rican culture: after the loss of cuatro greats Edgardo Miranda and Nicanor Zayas and the legendary troubadour Luis Morales Ramos, lovers of the cuatro and tradition Puerto Rican mountain music grieved for yet another fallen superstar of the instrument, senior cuatrista Efraín Vidal, who lost his battle against diabetes on the 10th of June of 2009.
+The year 2009 proved to be a disastrous one for Puerto Rican culture: after the loss of cuatro greats Edgardo Miranda and Nicanor Zayas and the legendary troubadour Luis Morales Ramos, lovers of the cuatro and tradition Puerto Rican mountain music grieved for yet another fallen superstar of the instrument, senior cuatrista Efraín Vidal, who lost his battle against diabetes on the 10th of June of 2009.
 Don Efraín offered us a long interview several years ago, during which he shared samples of every variety of seis that he knew.
 We placed those samples on a page dedicated to him here, and his biography here.
 (Not translated yet)